fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 Use the following attributes to force trailing zeroes:

-* Set the `forceDecimals` attribute to `1`, to add/retain same number of trailing zeros after decimal point to all figures on the chart.
+* Set the `forceDecimals` attribute to `1`, to add/retain the same number of trailing zeros after the decimal point to all figures on the chart.

-* Set the `forceYAxisValueDecimals` attribute to `1`, to add/retain same number of trailing zeros after decimal point to all Y-axis values on the chart.
+* Set the `forceYAxisValueDecimals` attribute to `1`, to add/retain the same number of trailing zeros after the decimal point to all Y-axis values on the chart.

-* Set the `forceXAxisValueDecimals` to `1`, to add/retain same number of trailing zeros after decimal point to all X-axis values on the chart.
+* Set the `forceXAxisValueDecimals` to `1`, to add/retain the same number of trailing zeros after the decimal point to all X-axis values on the chart.

 Refer to the code below: